On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Problem statement and summary of the results (constructive conditions on QPE free parameters)

-Interestingly, $n_\text{min-tot}$ can be considered as independent of $N_\text{min}(t)$ and thus of $t$, and depends only on the number of phase qubits $a$ beyond the chemical accuracy.
-So, $n_\text{min-tot}$ tends to first order to depend mostly on physical system features (especially on $N_S$) and weakly on the number of phase qubits, which is a property specific to the application of QPE to electronic systems (the dependence of the Trotterization on the number of phase qubits that does not exceed an order of magnitude if $a \leq 3$).
+Interestingly, $n_\text{min-tot}$ can be considered as independent of $N_\text{min}(t)$ and thus of $t$, and depends only on the number of phase qubits $a$ beyond the chemical precision.
+So, $n_\text{min-tot}$ tends to first-order to depend mostly on physical system features (especially on $N_S$) and weakly on the number of phase qubits, which is a property specific to the application of QPE to many-electron systems (the dependence of the Trotterization on the number of phase qubits that does not exceed an order of magnitude if $a \leq 3$).
 The complexity related to the Trotterized controlled-unitaries thus equals $\left\lceil {2^a}\mathscr{C}_p \right\rceil\times \mathscr{N}_p(N_S)$, where $\mathscr{N}_p(N_S)$ represents the complexity related to one order-$p$ Trotter step. \end{itemize}

-{ We conclude this summary by remarks on the complexity of QPE w.r.t. the size $N_S$ of the electronic system, after our construction.
+{ We conclude this summary by remarks on the complexity of QPE w.r.t. the size $N_S$ of the many-electron system, after our construction.
 The implicit dependency of $t$ in $N_S$ (that should usually be polynomial) implies that $N_{\rm min}(t)$ tends to increase slowly when $N_S$ increases (the increase should usually be logarithmical).
 This means that the number of phase qubits usually does not represent a potential bottleneck for the method, contrary to Shor's algorithm applications.
-In practice, a few tens of phase qubits should be sufficient to reach the chemical accuracy for molecules with a few hundreds of electrons.
+In practice, a few tens of phase qubits should be sufficient to reach the chemical precision for molecules with a few hundreds of electrons.
 The complexity is thus mostly driven by the implementation of the controlled unitaries.
 For an order-$p$ Trotterization implementation, this complexity is dominated by $\mathscr{N}_p(N_S)$ which represents the cost of a single Trotter step - typically measured in terms of number of non-Clifford gates.
 This cost scales polynomially in $N_S$ \cite{PRXQuantum.4.020323}.
 The total complexity is obtained multiplying $\left\lceil {2^a}\mathscr{C}_p \right\rceil$ by the necessary number of shots $m_\epsilon$.
 The challenges and cost of preparing the system qubit register $\ket{\psi_{\rm init}}$ is not accounted for in these complexity analyses. }